farag2/Sophia-Script-for-Windows/README.md

 - Download [up-to-date version](https://github.com/farag2/Setup-Windows-10/releases);
 - Expand the archive;
 - Check whether .ps1 is encoded in **UTF-8 with BOM**;
-- Run Start.cmd as Administrator;
+- Run .ps1 file via PowerShell.exe;
-- The script will start immediately.
+  - Or Start.cmd as Administrator.
+The script will start immediately.

 ## Supported Windows versions